ialbert/biostar-central/conf/ansible/README.md

     /export/www/biostar-central/

-Edit the settings file located in `biostar-engine/conf/run/site_settings.py` and change:
+Edit the settings file located in `conf/run/site_settings.py` and change:

 * `SECRET_KEY`
 * `SITE_DOMAIN`

+Add more settings as needed then restart the servers:

+    make restart TARGET=test

 ## Database settings

 By default the postgresql database will be accessible only from the local